aws-samples/aws-ddk-examples/file-standardization-pipeline/README.md

 # File-Standardization-Pipeline Solution

 ## Overview
 This pattern deploys an automated data pipeline that handles multiple different input file formats and creates a parquet version of the file, which is added to the Glue Catalog by a Glue Crawler.
-The code leverages the [AWS DataOps Development Kit (DDK)](https://awslabs.github.io/aws-ddk/) to deploy the to deploy the infrastructure.
+The code leverages the [AWS DataOps Development Kit (DDK)](https://awslabs.github.io/aws-ddk/) to deploy the infrastructure.

 ## Architecture